-"Senior Adjusted Net WAC" mean for any Distribution Date, a per annum rate not less than zero, expressed as a percentage, equal to the weighted average of the Group M Adjusted Net WAC and Group H Adjusted Net WAC for such Distribution Date, weighted based on the product of (i) the aggregate Unpaid Principal Balance of the Mortgage Loans within each Mortgage Group as of the first day of the related Collection Period and (ii) the Senior Percentage for the related Mortgage Group for such Distribution Date.
+"Senior Adjusted Net WAC" mean for any Distribution Date, a per annum rate not less than zero, expressed as a percentage, equal to the weighted average of the Group M Adjusted Net WAC and Group H Adjusted Net WAC for such Distribution Date, weighted based on the product of the aggregate Unpaid Principal Balance of each Mortgage Group as of the preceding Distribution Date multiplied by the Senior Percentage for the related Mortgage Group for such Distribution Date.

-"Senior Percentage" means with respect to any Distribution Date and either Mortgage Group, the percentage equivalent of a fraction (not to exceed 100%), the numerator of which is the aggregate Class Principal Amount of the related Guaranteed Certificates in such Mortgage Group immediately preceding such Distribution Date and the denominator of which is the aggregate Unpaid Principal Balance of the Mortgage Loans for such Mortgage Group as of the first day of the related Collection Period.
+"Senior Percentage" means with respect to any Distribution Date and either Mortgage Group, the percentage equivalent of a fraction (not to exceed 100%), the numerator of which is the Class Principal Amount of the related Guaranteed Certificates in such Mortgage Group and the denominator of which is the aggregate Unpaid Principal Balance of the Mortgage Loans for such Mortgage Group, each as of the preceding Distribution Date.

-The initial Senior Percentage for each of Group M and Group H will be approximately 83%.
+The initial Senior Percentage for each of Group M and Group H will be approximately 83.0%.

-"Senior Principal Distribution Amount" means with respect to any Distribution Date on which the Step-Down Test is satisfied and for each Mortgage Group, the sum of (a) the product of (i) the related Senior Percentage for the related Mortgage Group and for such Distribution Date and (ii) the related Principal Remittance Amount less Net Liquidation Proceeds related to such Mortgage Group for such Distribution Date; and (b) the Net Liquidation Proceeds related to such Mortgage Group for such Distribution Date.
+"Senior Principal Distribution Amount" means with respect to any Distribution Date on which the Step-Down Test is satisfied and for either Mortgage Group, the sum of (a) the product of (i) the related Senior Percentage for the related Group and for such Distribution Date and (ii) the related Principal Remittance Amount less Net Liquidation Proceeds related to such Group for such Distribution Date; and (b) the Net Liquidation Proceeds related to such Distribution Date; and

-For any Distribution Date on which the Step-Down Test is not satisfied, the Senior Principal Distribution Amount for each Mortgage Group will be equal to the Principal Remittance Amount for such Mortgage Group for such Distribution Date.
+For any Distribution Date on which the Step-Down Test is not satisfied, the Senior Principal Distribution Amount for each Mortgage Group will equal the Principal Remittance Amount for such Mortgage Group for such Distribution Date.

-"Servicer Shortfall Amount" means with respect to any Distribution Date and any Mortgage Group, an amount, not less than zero, equal to the amount in clause (b) of the related Interest Remittance Amount definition for such Mortgage Group minus the amount in clause (a) of the related Interest Remittance Amount definition with respect to such Mortgage Group.
+"Servicer Shortfall Amount" means with respect to any Distribution Date and any Mortgage Group, an amount, not less than zero, equal to the amount in clause (b) of the related Interest Remittance Amount definition for such Mortgage Group minus the amount in clause (a) of the related Interest Remittance Amount definition for such Mortgage Group.